Bealby/grandpas-pocket-watch-shop/README.md

 The user is then clearly displayed a button icon 'BACK TO MY PROFILE' where theirbooking will be logged.

+For smaller devices the 2 columns will collapse into one column with call out heading and repair/ valuations info first and booking form after.

 ### Contact App

 ![Contact](/documentation/readme/contact.png/)

+A `contact`page provides the user wiht the opportunity to get in contact witht the owners with any order or genral enquiriy questions.
+The contact page also includes address, telephone and email detsils with an interactive map to inform usero sof the locaiton of the shop.
+Opening details are providied i the pop up window using the Google Maps API.

+The contact form itself has three reuired fields and a clear for the bold button to click to sending Icons are used thorugh the page for intuitive understaning

+Once an email is the use is redireted tot a success page and and toast pop up window  is displayedconfirming booking.

+there is then a keepo shoping link for the user to carry on back to home page.

+For smaller devices the 2 coliumn layout will be reduced to 1 column with the contact details and map first and the contact form displayed after.

 ### About App

 ![About](/documentation/readme/about.png/)

+An `About`page give the user of the Website some backgroiund infomraiton of the shop giving some personal details and infomraiton on the shop that can give the user  sense of peronal connection to the shop and find out about it's credituals and history.

 ### Profile App